 It’s your right as an employee to stop sexual harassment.
 The sexual harassment attorneys at Wenzel Fenton Cabassa, P.A. represent employees subjected to harassing behavior at work, wrongful termination or other retaliatory actions for reporting sexual harassment.
 Our firm handles all types of Title VII employment discrimination claims.

 Everyone deserves a safe, harassment-free workplace.
 Our Florida sexual harassment attorneys fight for employee rights for safety and security at work.

 Sexual harassment in the workplace is any type of unwelcome sexual advances, demands or requests for sexual favors, or other varying types of offensive physical or verbal conduct of a sexual nature that would create a hostile work environment.

 In the most egregious cases, sexual harassment involves sexual assault or a verbalized threat of losing a job unless the employee submits to sexual favors.
+This typically involves direct supervisors, managers, or even business owners.
 But the harasser may be a co-worker or even a customer.

 - Sexual propositions or repeated requests for dates